2022 Polish speedway season

 The 2022 Polish Speedway season was the 2022 season of speedway in Poland.

 Individual

 Polish Individual Speedway Championship

 The 2022 Individual Speedway Polish Championship (Indywidualne Mistrzostwa Polski, IMP) was the 2022 version of Polish Individual Speedway Championship organised by the Polish Motor Union (PZM).
 The Championship was won by the world champion Bartosz Zmarzlik.
 He became the first rider to successfully defend the title since Tomasz Gollob in 2002.

-The final was held over three legs at Grudziadz, Krosno and Rzeszów.
+The final was held over three legs at Grudziądz Speedway Stadium, Stadion MOSiR Krosno and Stadion Stali Rzeszów.

 Golden Helmet

 The 2022 Golden Golden Helmet (Turniej o Złoty Kask, ZK) organised by the Polish Motor Union (PZM) was the 2022 event for the league's leading riders.
-The final was held at Opole on the 18 April.
+The final was held at the Marian Spychała Speedway Stadium in Opole, on 18 April.
 Bartosz Zmarzlik won the Golden Helmet for the third successive year.

+Criterium of Aces

+The Mieczysław Połukard Criterium of Aces was won by Bartosz Zmarzlik.